lune-climate/lune-docs/docs/guides/logistics-customer-analytics.md

 When creating a Client Account provide a `handle`.
 The handle must be unique per organisation and can only contain lowercase alphanumeric characters, underscore and dashes.

+Note: you may re-use the same handle in live mode and test mode.

 <Tip>